TUNTUI: Re-Contexturalizing the Ordinary by RENEE' C. BAKER

 Gathering Spaces an Intersection Between Cultural and Nature 02/29 by Phantom Gallery Chicago Network | Visual Arts Podcasts

-The wildlife corridor on the lakefront reflects the magnificence and respect of the surrounding natural habitat and can provide a place of reflection and cultural exchange with its residing community.
-This sentiment of harking back and retrieving what is vital to your future mirrors the mission of the Burnham Wildlife Corridor Curatorial Committee, Chicago Park District, and The Field Museum in restoring these natural habitats.
+The wildlife corridor along the lakefront showcases the beauty and importance of the surrounding natural habitat.
+It serves as a space for reflection and cultural exchange within the community.
+This idea of looking back and reclaiming what is essential for a sustainable future aligns with the mission of the Burnham Wildlife Corridor Curatorial Committee, the Chicago Park District, and The Field Museum in their efforts to restore these natural habitats..

 Today's Creative Conversation is with Arlene Turner Crawford, who is serving as Project Manager, overseeing planning timetables, logistics, and budget; Park District & Field Museum liaison; painter, mosaic artist.

-Raymond A. Thomas, Construction Manager overseeing the building of sculptural components; community organizations and youth volunteer's liaison; IT specialist, painter, mosaic artist, and installation supervision team.
+Raymond A. Thomas, the Construction Manager, supervises the building of sculptural components, acts as the liaison for community organizations and youth volunteers, and is an IT specialist, painter, mosaic artist, and part of the installation supervision team.

-Investigation: What does it mean to exhibit in temporary installation spaces outside the museum?
-Unanticipated Impacts?
-Why are the ideas of functionality and beauty major precepts in your proposed work?
+**Investigation**: What does it mean to exhibit in temporary installation spaces outside the museum?
+What are the unanticipated impacts?
+Why are the concepts of functionality and beauty major principles in your proposed work?

 Artist Conversation: Martin Puryear and Theaster Gates